fuzzywe/CODING/STRINGS/palindrome.md

+Method 1: Mathematical approach

+Method 2: Recursive Mathematical approach

+Other methods for C++

+Method 3: String approach using for loop

+Method 4: String approach using updated for loop

+Method 5: String approach using Binary search style while loop

 Method 1 Algorithm:-

-For a user input num, create variables reverse = 0, rem, temp Assign reverse = num
+For a user input num, create variables reverse = 0, rem, temp

+Assign reverse = num

 Extract last digit of temp as ‘rem’

 Construct reverse as reverse = reverse * 10 + rem

 Reduce length of temp as temp = temp / 10

 Keep doing until temp becomes 0

 If num == reverse

 Print palindrome else print its not